 What's more, research undertaken at the Brain Sciences Institute at Swinburne University in Melbourne, Australia, has found that exposure to electromagnetic radiation from your mobile phone also interferes with sleep by stimulating brain activity.
 And watching TV or chatting on the phone also prevents you falling asleep when you’re simply tired, instead causing you to nod off when a programme ends or you finish your conversation.

 Instead of sitting in front of the television or talking on the phone, find a bedtime routine to help your body prepare for the night ahead.
 Switch off the TV, have a cup of herbal tea or a milky drink and read a book or the paper, listen to music or do a jigsaw.
 That way, you'll go to sleep when you feel tired, rather than when re-runs of cop shows have bored you to a state of slumber.

-Sleep spoiler: tired in the morning
+Sleep spoiler: wake up tired

 I feel sleepy and muggy when I wake up, but I’m fine the rest of the day.